aio-libs/aiocache/docs/usage.rst

 Each cache instance has three main components:
   - **backend**: Is the client that connects the cache with the client that talks with the desired backend (Redis, Memcached, etc...).
   - **serializer**: It transforms the value when saving and retrieving.
 This allows to save complex Python objects, change format of the data stored, etc. :ref:`defaultserializer` is used by default if not specified during instantiation time.
 Check :ref:`serializers` for a list of available serializers.
 If the functionality you need is not covered, you can write your custom serializer.
   - **policy**: It ensures the chosen cache policy is followed.
-By default it uses :ref:`defaultpolicy` but you can set any other calling ``cache.set_policy($policy)``.
+By default it uses :ref:`defaultpolicy` but you can set any other calling ``cache.policy = MyNewPolicy()``.
 Check :ref:`policies` for a list of available policies.
 If the functionality you need is not covered, you can write your custom policy.

 .. image:: images/architecture.png